 The M.S. in Counseling degree is offered with high quality academic and clinical standards designed to prepare counselors with a broad background in mental health counseling and school counseling.
-It requires 90 quarter credits of academic work and 300 hours of counseling field experience.
-LPCC and PPS options can be singular specializations or dual specializations within the degree program.
+It requires 90 quarter credits of academic work and 450 hours of counseling field experience.
+A single LPCC track as well as a dual LPCC/PPS specialization are available.
 Students who do not complete both LPCC and PPS specializations must replace eliminated courses with advisor-approved electives.

 LPCC Clinical Counselor License

 Licensed Professional Clinical Counselors (LPCC) represent one of several mental health professions requiring California licensure to practice.
 Preparation requires successful completion of the M.S. degree in Counseling with supervised clinical training through-out.
-Following degree completion, a candidate applies to the California Board of Behavioral Sciences (BBS) for approval as an LPCC Clinical Counselor Associate, completes a supervised clinical experience, and must pass two licensure examinations which are administered by the board.
+Following degree completion, a candidate applies to the California Board of Behavioral Sciences (BBS) for approval as an LPCC Clinical Counselor Associate, completes 3,000 hours of supervised clinical experience, and must pass two licensure examinations administered by the Board.

 PPS School Counseling Credential